huggingface/blog/leaderboard-bigcodebench.md

 We make BigCodeBench easily accessible to the community by providing a simple and user-friendly evaluation framework, which can be downloaded via [PyPI](https://pydigger.com/pypi/bigcodebench).
 The prototype of the evaluation framework is based on [EvalPlus](https://github.com/evalplus/evalplus) for HumanEval+ and MBPP+ benchmarks.
 Different from EvalPlus, we take great effort to build a less bounded and more flexible execution environment  to support tasks with diverse library dependencies, and adapt it for `unittest` in the test harness of BigCodeBench.

-To facilitate the evaluation, we provide pre-built Docker images for _code generation_ with [cuda-11.8.0](https://hub.docker.com/r/terryzho/bigcodebench-generate-cu11) and [cuda-12.1.1](https://hub.docker.com/r/terryzho/bigcodebench-generate-cu12), and [code execution](https://hub.docker.com/r/terryzho/bigcodebench-evaluate).
+To facilitate the evaluation, we provide pre-built Docker images for [_code generation_](https://hub.docker.com/r/terryzho/bigcodebench-generate), and [_code execution_](https://hub.docker.com/r/terryzho/bigcodebench-evaluate).
 Check out our [GitHub repository](https://github.com/bigcode-project/bigcodebench) to find more details on how to use the evaluation framework.

 ### Setup
 ```bash